9 Gold Stocks to Stave Off the Market Boogeymen

 Of course, this situation works the opposite way as well.
 If gold explodes into a mania, WPM stock is unlikely to skyrocket with its peers (although it’s proving to be very robust right now).
 Currently, speculators are gambling that we’ll see an enormous sentiment lift.
 For instance, China’s government has been busy bolstering their gold reserves, while other nations have been lackadaisical in this department.

 Still, this business of gold is a cruel one.
+Sometimes, the precious metals can drop despite seemingly positive fundamentals.
 Thus, WPM stock gives you a little more stability in a very wild market.

 Source: Shutterstock